Ziemniakoss/cspell-bitbucket-code-insights-reporter/README.md

 ## Requirements

 This reporter needs `curl` to be installed and in `PATH`.
-This is required because Code Insights API can skip authorization in CI but only if we proxy requests through `http://host.docker.internal:29418` and proxy is not supported in node fetch API.
+This is required because Code Insights API can skip authorization in CI but only if we proxy requests through `http://host.docker.internal:29418` and proxy is not supported in node fetch API and I decided that I dont want to introduce additonal .